christian-simmen/draft-simmen-rpp-dns-data/draft-simmen-rpp-dns-data-00.md

 # Discoverability of supported RR types and operational controls

-The server MUST provide a structured document to the client which provides
+The server MUST provide the following information per profile in the discovery document in section 10 of {{draft-ietf-rpp-requirements}}:
 * a list of supported record types
 * a list of applicable dns_controls
 * minimum, maximum and default values for dns_controls

+TODO: Needs rewrite after definition of the discovery document

 # Conventions and Definitions